Inequality

 By contrast to that possibility, here’s what things look like over the last seven decades:

-Here are the results — growth in inflation-adjusted GDP per capita:
+Here are the results — growth in (“real” inflation-adjusted) GDP per capita:

-The last time economic growth broke 5% was in 1984.
-And the decline continues.
+Excepting the 2021 covid bounceback, the last time economic growth broke 5% was in 1984.

-So how do we get there, given that we’ve mostly failed to do so for millennia?
+So how do we stop the insane increase is wealth concentration (or even…reverse it, perish the though), given that we’ve mostly failed to do so for millennia?
 Start with a tax system that actually is progressive, like we had, briefly, during the postwar heyday of rampant and widespread American growth and prosperity.
 And greatly expand the social platform and springboard that gives tens of millions more Americans a place to stand, where they can move the world.

 All of this dweebish arithmetic, of course, doesn’t put across the real crux of the thing: power.
-Money is power.
+Money, wealth, is power.
 So it is, so it has been, and so it shall be in our lifetimes and our children’s lifetimes (world without end, amen).
-This is especially true for minorities, who have been so thoroughly screwed by our recent Great Whatever.
 Money is the power to walk away from a shitty job.
 To hire fancy lawyers and lobbyists, maybe even buy yourself a politician or two.
-If we want minorities to have power, they need to have money.
+If we want minorities and the non-“owners” to have power, they need to have money.

-Add to that dignity, and respect, which is deserved by every child born: sadly but truly, they are delivered to those who have money.
+Add to that dignity, and respect, which are deserved by every child born.
+Sadly but truly, they are delivered to those who have money.
 You can bemoan that reality, but in the meantime, let’s concentrate on the money.

 If you want to create a workers’ utopia, a better world for all, seize the wealth and income.